wriggy/yrtt_entry_katas_js/README.md

 });
 ```

-To run ONE test file at a tme you can enter into the terminal npm test followed by the file extension:
+To run ONE test file at a time you can enter into the terminal npm test followed by the file extension:

     npm test exercise004.test.js

 # The challenges

-Open [the first challenge instructions](docs/exercise001.md) to get started!
-# TR-javascript-challenges
+You can see the first challenge in [exercise001.js](./challenges/exercise001.js)